Smith College Botanic Garden

 JUD 223 The Modern Jewish Experience (4 Credits)

-A thematic survey of Jewish history and thought from the 18th century to the present, examining Jews as a minority in modern Europe and in global diaspora.
-We analyze changing dynamics of integration and exclusion of Jews in various societies as well as diverse forms of Jewish religion, culture and identity among Sephardic, Ashkenazic and Mizrahi Jews.
-Readings include major philosophic, mystical and political works in addition to primary sources on the lives of Jewish women and men, families and communities, and messianic and popular movements.
-Throughout the course, we explore tensions between assimilation and cohesion, tradition and renewal, and history and memory. {H}
+A thematic survey of Jewish history and thought from the 18th century to the present, examining Jews as a minority in the global diaspora.
+The course analyzes changing dynamics of integration and exclusion of Jews in various societies as well as diverse forms of Jewish religion, culture, and identity among Sephardic, Ashkenazic, and Mizrahi Jews.
+Readings include major philosophic, mystical, and political works in addition to primary sources on the lives of Jewish women and men, families and communities, and messianic and popular movements.
+The course also explores tensions between assimilation and cohesion, tradition and renewal, and history and memory. {H}

 Fall, Spring, Alternate Years